alex-stephenson/JIRA_API_Query/README.md

 1. Update line 29 in the  `JIRA_query.py` file.
 Your code should now read like:
    `customfield_number = "12529"`
    We are doing this so when we query the JIRA data it returns information specific to your unique server details.
-2. The code does not contain a method to export the data.
-Include your own preferred option.

 When run, the code outputs 3 different dataframes:
 1. All tickets